CloverPit: Sales

-Following its announcement, the game received was wishlisted on Steam over 100,000 times.
+Following its announcement, the game was wishlisted on Steam over 100,000 times.
 After its appearance at Steam Next Fest, the demo had been downloaded over 680,000 times, and was listed among the top 20 Next Fest demos as well as the top 100 most-wishlisted games on Steam.
 Within a day of the game's release, CloverPit had sold 100,000 copies.
+Less than two months later, it had sold 1 million copies.